xLightsSequencer/xLights/README.txt

-   -- bug (keith)  Add fixes to keep available render buffers correct -- enh (keith)  Add white channel support to the DMX model -- enh (keith)  Add video render caching to eliminate the need to continually shrink large videos 2018.13 May 12, 2018
+   -- bug (keith)  Add fixes to keep available render buffers correct -- enh (keith)  Add white channel support to the DMX model -- enh (keith)  Add video render caching to eliminate the need to continually shrink large videos -- bug (scott)  Fix for new sequence files saving in the FSEQ folder not the show folder 2018.13 May 12, 2018
    -- bug (scott)  Fix an issue with xml/fseq saving -- bug (keith)  Fix music download doesnt show artist tag